leobudima/brisqq-blog/content/how-a-flower-delivery-in-london-used-brisqq-to-boost-sales-by-70.md

 It takes just four to five clicks to book a delivery.

-And both the staff at Bloomsbury and the customer receive an email notification:
+And both the staff at Bloomsbury and the customer receive an email notification.

 With both a confirmation following pick-up and drop-off.